 How to Get Your Home Ready For Guests this Christmas

-In the run up to Christmas, it can often feel as though our homes are fitted with a revolving door, such are the number of guests we welcome during this most celebratory of seasons.
-As we inch ever closer to days filled with festive food, gifts and decorations galore, our thoughts turn to the necessary preparations that come with hosting.
-With this in mind, we’ve compiled our best tips and tricks for getting your home guest ready this winter.
-In the words of Sue Jones, our Co-Founder and Creative Director: “Why should I ask people to come and stay in my house, if they’re less comfortable than they would be at home”?
+In the run up to Christmas, it can often feel as though our homes are fitted with a revolving door, such are the number of guests we welcome during the celebratory season.
+As we inch ever closer to days filled with festive food, gifts and decorations galore, our thoughts turn to the necessary planning that comes with hosting.
+To help you kick-start your Christmas preparations, we've compiled our best tips and tricks for getting your home guest ready this winter – because, in the words of Sue Jones, our Co-Founder and Creative Director, “Why should I ask people to come and stay in my house, if they’re less comfortable than they would be at home”?

 Create the ultimate guest bedroom

 A private space in which your visitors can relax, unwind, and catch 40 winks, the guest bedroom should be carefully considered.
-Start by creating a cosy ambience; layer blankets, cushions and throws on the bed in a mix of textures to bring warmth and depth to the room.
+If you're preparing your home for Christmas, and the relatives, friends or family friends who'll be joining you, then there's no better way to make them feel welcome.
+Begin by creating a cosy ambience; layer blankets, cushions and throws on the bed in a mix of textures to bring warmth and depth to the room.
 If your guest bedroom has wooden flooring, a rug on either side of the bed will be much appreciated by cold toes in the morning; look for one with a thick, shag weave that will feel soft underfoot.

 Side tables are a must; accessorise with a lamp for late night reading, and ensure the switch is within easy reach of the bed.
 Leave nearby plug sockets empty so visitors can charge their phones (or earn extra brownie points by leaving spare chargers out for them to use).
 Don’t forget about seating, too; consider adding an ottoman, armchair, stool or small sofa, decorated with plump cushions, so your guests have a place to perch.